Better Eyesight Without Glasses - What Is the Bates Method?

 In his 1920s book, Better Eyesight Without Glasses, Dr. Bates writes about his own eyesight improvement.
 He had been told by various eye specialists that his lens was "as hard as a stone" and that "no one can do anything for you."
 Through studying his own case intensively, and finding a way to not strain his eyes when wanting to read, he regained an accommodative range of 14 inches.
 That is the ability to focus on objects between 4 and 18 inches from the eyes.
 With repeated practice, Bates was no longer suffering from presbyopic blur.

-Dr. Bates went on to formulate a new set of theories about eyesight, and he developed a series of eye exercises that later became known as "the Bates Method" to help people improve their sight.
+Dr. Bates went on to formulate a new set of theories about eyesight, and he developed a series of eye exercises that later became known as "The Bates Method, Better Eyesight Without Glasses" to help people improve their sight.

 According to Dr. Bates, poor eyesight is caused primarily by three things:

 - Stress or mental strain

 For eyes to look good, they must also function well.
 Visual impairment can be treated with exercises.
 When you notice the first signs of eye weakness or imbalance (one eye stronger than the other), begin doing some of the following exercises and you will never need to wear glasses.
 Are you already wearing glasses or contact lenses?
 Then wear them less frequently and try the exercises.
 You will soon find that your eyes will need a weaker correction lens.
 For the severely visually impaired, the exercises given here will be of great benefit.
 Even if the exercises may not cure the most severe visual handicaps, they will give improvement and help to delay or arrest further deterioration.
 For people who have no need for glasses, the exercises will ensure that it will stay that way.
 Let us begin with "palming."